rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 rosa_egress_vpc_cidr: "10.10.0.0/24"
 ```

-In this specific scenario, however, we are going to override some of those default variables with the following variables from <code>./environment/transit-gateway-egress/group_vars/all.yaml</code>:
+As mentioned previously, we are going to override the above default variables with ones that are relevant our scenario in this case, i.e. ROSA with PrivateLink and Transit Gateway, and thus, to do so, we will be running the variables specified from <code>./environment/transit-gateway-egress/group_vars/all.yaml</code> instead:

 ```bash
 rosa_private_link: true